 learn about four features of RStudio that are very convenient for data

 analysis.
-These features are piping, the mutate
+These features are piping, the mutate function,

-function, and the summarize
+the group_by function, and the summarize

 function.